RWTH-i5-IDSG/jamocha/src/main/org/jamocha/parser/cool/readme.txt

 The grammar is complete, but likely contains some bugs (Note JavaCC sometimes produces strange parsers for poorly parenthesized EBNF).
 Interpretation is rudemantary at the moment:
--Expression can be executed (functions and constants) -Deffunction, Deftemplate and Defrule can be executed, though Defrule
+-Expressions can be executed (functions and constants) -Deffunction, Deftemplate and Defrule can be executed, though Defrule
 	(in COOLDefruleConstruct.java) may be buggy...
 	Others have 'fine tuning' rules which are currently ignored,